Ring Counter in Digital Logic

-Ring counter is a typical application of Shift resister.
-Ring counter is almost same as the shift counter.
-The only change is that the output of the last flip-flop is connected to the input of the first flip-flop in case of ring counter but in case of shift resister it is taken as output.
-Except this all the other things are same.
+A ring counter is a typical application of the Shift register.
+The ring counter is almost the same as the shift counter.
+The only change is that the output of the last flip-flop is connected to the input of the first flip-flop in the case of the ring counter but in the case of the shift register it is taken as output.
+Except for this, all the other things are the same.

 No. of states in Ring counter = No. of flip-flop used

-In this way can design 4-bit Ring Counter using four D flip-flops.
+In this way can design a 4-bit Ring Counter using four D flip-flops.

 Types of Ring Counter: There are two types of Ring Counter:

 - Straight Ring Counter: It is also known as One hot Counter.
 In this counter, the output of the last flip-flop is connected to the input of the first flip-flop.
 The main point of this Counter is that it circulates a single one (or zero) bit around the ring.
 Here, we use Preset (PR) in the first flip-flop and Clock (CLK) for the last three flip-flops.